Qatalog

 • Standard English words in contemporary use.

-• American spellings of words wherever possible.
+• American spellings of words wherever a variant existed.

 What words are NOT in Qatalog?

-• Highly technical, domain-specific, or overly-niche words.
+• Highly technical, domain-specific, or overly-niche vocabulary.

 • Hyphenated words and multi-word phrases.

-• Offensive or inappropriate words.
+• Offensive, vulgar or otherwise inappropriate words.

 • Acronyms and initialisms.